mnichols/electron-compile-structure/README.md

 You should see 'I AM DUMMY' in the browser window Electron opens.

+## Run packaged without asar

+`npm run nonasared`

+This packages the app, then runs the result (without asar packaging).

+You should see 'I AM DUMMY' in the browser window Electron opens.

 ### A word about asar

 Asar introduced a narly recursion bug in `v0.12.0` so this is pinned at `asar@0.11.0`.